 Article by John Miller

-A shoulder dislocation occurs when the ball of your upper arm bone (humerus) is forced fully out of its normal position on the shoulder socket (glenoid labrum).
+A dislocated shoulder occurs when the ball of your upper arm bone (humerus) is forced fully out of its normal position on the shoulder socket (glenoid labrum).

 Your shoulder is the most mobile joint in your body.
 It has an amazing range of motion.
 Your shoulder allows you to lift your arm overhead, out to the side, rotate it behind your head and your back and reach in multiple directions.
 However this huge range of motion comes at the cost of its stability.